felixmueller/mobile-context-server/README.md

 ### Installation notes ###

-The Mobile Context Server consists of a [Sinatra](http://sinatrarb.com/) Web application and a sample-ontology containing the context information.
+The *Mobile Context Server* consists of a [Sinatra](http://sinatrarb.com/) Web application and a sample-ontology containing the context information.
 Here is how to set everything up:

 #### 1. Set up the semantic triple store ####

 The hosting of the context model requires a running instance of the OpenRDF Sesame semantic triple store containing the ontology.

-* Download the [OpenRDF Sesame](http://www.openrdf.org) Web application [here](http://www.openrdf.org/download.jsp)
+1. Download the [OpenRDF Sesame](http://www.openrdf.org) Web application [here](http://www.openrdf.org/download.jsp)
-* Set it up following the [instructions](http://www.openrdf.org/doc/sesame2/users/ch06.html)
+2. Set it up following the [instructions](http://www.openrdf.org/doc/sesame2/users/ch06.html)
-* Navigate to the workbench (i.e. http://yourhostname/openrdf-workbench/) and add a new repository for storing the contexts
+3. Navigate to the workbench (i.e. http://yourhostname/openrdf-workbench/) and add a new repository for storing the contexts
-* Add the [sample ontology file](http://github.com/flxmllr/mobile-context-server/raw/master/ontology/context.owl) to the created repository
+4. Add the [sample ontology file](http://github.com/flxmllr/mobile-context-server/raw/master/ontology/context.owl) to the created repository

 #### 2. Set up the Web application ####

-test2
+The Sinatra Web application needs to be hosted by a hosting service providing Sinatra support.
+[Heroku](http://heroku.com/) for example offers free Sinatra hosting for small Web apps.

+1. Download or checkout the source files of this project
+2. Enter the proper URL of your triple store server and repository name in the file "lib/sesameAdapter.rb"
+3. Set up the Web application by following the provider's instructions (for Heroku, see [here](http://docs.heroku.com/quickstart))

+The *Mobile Context Server* should now be ready.
+See step 3 for customization.

 #### 3. Customization ####

-test3
+To add or modify context information, you can simply edit the ontology hosted by the triple store.
+I recommended the [Protégé Ontology Editor](http://protege.stanford.edu) for editing the OWL file.
+Examples for adding contexts are shown in [this YouTube video](http://www.youtube.com/watch?v=Bx2nH0Z9hPc).

 ### API documentation ###